Greg

 Disappearing man pages

 When you exit man, the display reverts to what it was before you started.
 All the docco is gone.
 Some BSDs do this too.
-It's something to do with the termcap entry, but I've forgotten how to fix it.
+For programs that use less, you can add the -X option to the LESS environment variable:

 Reverse video xterms